 - Vehicle access

-You can use a privately-owned car, which is defined as a passenger carrying vehicle under 2 metres in height with 9 seats or less, to take household waste to our recycling centre.
+You can use a privately-owned car, which is defined as a passenger carrying vehicle under 2 metres in height with 9 seats or less, to take household waste to our Capstone recycling centre.

 - Vehicles not permitted

-- it is towing a trailer
+- any van with a trailer

 - horseboxes or agricultural vehicles